remotesynth/certifiedfreshevents/content/speakers/taylor-barnett.md

 draft: false
 ---

-Taylor Barnett is a Senior Product Manager at Netlify.
-She is passionate about building great developer experiences with an emphasis on empathy and inclusion within product, documentation, and other community-focused projects.
-Taylor has worked on various data and API-focused products in software development and developer relations for the past eight years.
+Taylor Barnett-Torabi is a Senior Product Manager at Netlify, where she focuses on empowering developers to easily deploy their ideas to the web.
+Her passion lies in building great developer experiences, emphasizing user empathy within product, marketing, documentation, and other community-driven initiatives.
+Before joining Netlify, Taylor spent nearly a decade in developer relations at various data and API developer-focused startups, such as PlanetScale, Stoplight, and others, building on her foundation in software engineering to foster more developer-friendly tools and platforms.